Lee Tomlin: Middlesbrough

 On 31 January 2014, Tomlin signed for Middlesbrough on loan for the remainder of the 2013–14 season with a view to a permanent move.
 On 18 February, it was announced that he had signed permanently on a three-and-a-half-year contract.
 Tomlin made his debut on 22 February in a 0–0 draw against Leeds United, coming on as a substitute for Kei Kamara.

+In the 2014-15 season, Tomlin made 29 starts and a further 10 substitute appearances in the league as Middlesbrough competed at the top of the table.

 After a run of fine performances, most notable in Middlesbrough's 2–0 victory over Manchester City in the FA Cup, Tomlin was named Championship Player of the Month for January 2015.

+The club ended up finishing 4th in the league to qualify for the Championship Playoffs.
+Tomlin started in both legs of the semi final against Brentford, and scored the first of three goals in a 3-0 second leg home win which took the aggregate score to 5-1, and saw Middlesbrough progress to the final.
+Ultimately Middlesbrough lost the final 2-0 to Norwich City at Wembley.
+Across the season Tomlin made a total of 48 appearances in league and cup competitions, scoring 9 goals.

 AFC Bournemouth

 On 4 August 2015, Tomlin signed for Premier League newcomers AFC Bournemouth on a three-year deal for a fee of around £3.5 million.
-He made his debut against Liverpool, coming on for Joshua King.
+He made his debut against Liverpool, coming on for Yann Kermorgant.
 He scored his only goal for Bournemouth in the 2015–16 season, a penalty against Birmingham City in the FA Cup.